-- 6.1 The Environmental Assessment of Plans and Programmes Regulations 2004 requires that: - 17(1) 'the responsible authority shall monitor the significant environmental effects of the implementation of each plan or programme with the purpose of identifying unforeseen adverse effects at an early stage and being able to undertake appropriate remedial action' - (2) 'the responsible authority's monitoring arrangements may comprise or include arrangements established otherwise that for the express purpose of complying with paragraph (1)' - 6.2 Sustainability Appraisal (SA), incorporating the requirements for Strategic Environmental Assessment, was carried out in relation to the 2011 Core Strategy and Policies DPD.
-A monitoring framework was identified as part of the SA process and this is reproduced in Appendix 13.
-The table below shows where the progress against the Sustainability Appraisal objectives can be found in this report.
-A very similar SA framework was also used for the appraisal of the Local Plan adopted in 2017. - 6.3 As part of the Issues and Options Consultation undertaken in autumn 2017, Ipswich Borough Council worked with Suffolk Coastal District Council on the preparation of a Sustainability Appraisal Scoping Report which set out the proposed approach to undertaking the SA of the emerging Local Plan.
+- 6.1 The Environmental Assessment of Plans and Programmes Regulations 2004 requires that: - 17(1) 'the responsible authority shall monitor the significant environmental effects of the implementation of each plan or programme with the purpose of identifying unforeseen adverse effects at an early stage and being able to undertake appropriate remedial action' - (2) 'the responsible authority's monitoring arrangements may comprise or include arrangements established otherwise that for the express purpose of complying with paragraph (1)' - 6.2 The purpose of the sustainability appraisal process is to appraise the social, environmental and economic effects of a plan from the outset.
+In doing so it will help ensure that decisions are made that contribute to achieving sustainable development. - A Sustainability Appraisal (SA), (incorporating the requirements for Strategic Environmental Assessment), was carried out of the Core Strategy and Policies DPD.
+A monitoring framework was produced as part of the SA process and this is shown in Appendix 13.
+The Table below shows where SA objective progress can be found in this report.
+The SA framework used is very similar to that used for the 2017 Ipswich Local Plan.. - 6.4 Ipswich Borough Council and Suffolk Coastal District Council (now East Suffolk) jointly produced a Sustainability Appraisal Scoping Report which set out the proposed approach to undertaking the SA of the emerging Local Plan.
+This was included in the 2017 Issues and Options consultation.
+The SA work has since been progressed by the Council's consultants.